tostenzel/tostenzel.github.io/_posts/2023-03-06-supervised-learning.md

 title: Part A — Supervised Learning
 date: 2023-03-06
 description: an example of a blog post with giscus comments
-categories: deep-learning-series supervised-learning
+categories: deep-learning-series deep-learning supervised-learning
 giscus_comments: true
-related_posts: false
+related_posts: true
+toc: true

 # Optionally, you can add a table of contents to your post.
 # NOTES: